pauldoherty/pauldoherty.dev/src/index.md

 <h2>{{ pagetitle }}</h2>

-<h3>Professional front end developer, amateur wire-haired dachshund (Ted) wrangler and better than hopeless (just) golfer.</h3>
+<h3>Professional front end developer, amateur dachshund (Rosie) wrangler and better than hopeless (just) golfer.</h3>

-<p>Front end development is my bread and butter, this encompasses everything from HTML to build the structure of the page, to CSS to style the page and make it look beautiful and then throwing some JavaScript on top to make the page more interactive.</p>
+<p>Front end development is my bread and butter, this encompasses everything from HTML to build the structure of the page, CSS to style the page and make it look beautiful and then throwing some JavaScript on top to make the page more interactive.</p>

 <p>Coupling this with some some great back end integration skills for hooking into CMS / e-Commerce systems, or PHP, .net, Java / JSP systems.</p>

 <p>Also, the right hand side of my brain comes into play when it comes to UI / UX, as over my years of working with the Web, I know what works and what doesn't work.</p>

 <h3 class="bordered fullwidth">My skills</h3>